 Beginning in April 2021, the inflation rate in the US, as measured by the Consumer Price Index (CPI) has steadily increased.
 In 2019, the inflation rate was approximately 1.8%, while it dropped to approximately 1.2% in 2020.
-These data are reported monthly, showing year-over-year changes in prices across a basket of goods and services.
-For 2021, inflation increased from the 1.4%-2.6% range in the first quarter, to 4.2% in April, and was in the 5.0% range through the end of the third quarter of 2021, before increasing to the 6.0%-7.0% range in the fourth quarter.
+This data is reported monthly, showing year-over-year changes in prices across a basket of goods and services.
+For 2021, inflation increased from the 1.4%-2.6% range in the first quarter, to 4.2% in April, and was in the 5.0%-6.0% range through the end of the third quarter of 2021, before increasing to the 6.0%-7.0% range in the fourth quarter.
 For the full year, the inflation rate was 4.7% in 2021, the highest annual rate since the 5.4% rate recorded in 1990.
-The inflation rate continued to increase throughout the second quarter of 2022, reaching approximately 9.1% in June 2022.
-The increased inflation rate has had an impact on the Company's expenses in several areas, including wages, fuel and medical and other supplies.
-This has compressed gross profit margins, as the Company is generally unable to pass these higher costs on to its customers, particularly in the short term.
-Looking to the rest of 2022, we anticipate a moderation of the inflation rate ranged from 0.1% to 2.4%.
-If inflation is above the levels that the Company anticipates in 2022, gross margins could be below plan.
+The inflation rate continued to increase throughout the first nine months of 2022, reaching approximately 9.1% in June 2022 and amounting to 8.2% in September 2022.
+In an attempt to dampen inflation, the U.S. Federal Reserve has already implemented six interest rate increases in 2022, raising its benchmark rate (the "federal funds rate") from near 0.00% at the beginning of the year to the current level of 3.75%-4.00%, The federal funds rate was raised in March, May, June, July, September and November, with the last four rate increases at 0.75% each.
+Looking to the fourth quarter of 2022, we anticipate a moderation of the inflation rate when compared to the first half of the year, as a result of these recent rate increases, but expect that inflation will remain well above the levels seen in the previous 10 years, when the annual inflation rate ranged from 0.1% to 2.4%.
+If inflation is above the levels that the Company anticipates, gross margins could be below plan and our business, operating results and cash flows may be adversely affected.